christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 future.

-The business of selling photographs involves a complex calculus of edition sizes, paper stock, framing materials, and shipping costs.
-I've simplified the equation by offering only a *single* edition of each work in a physical and digital format.
+The business of selling photographs involves a complex calculus of edition sizes, paper stock, framing materials, and logistics costs.
+I've simplified the equation by offering just *one* edition of each work in a physical and digital format.

 I gleaned the spirit and mechanics of making works unique from the practice of German photographer [Wolfgang Tillmans].
 He customarily exhibits his photographs as large-format unframed prints, while collectible works are sold as an edition of one, plus one artist's proof, accompanied by a signed certificate of authenticity, a small inkjet print, and a CD that stores the high-resolution image.
-The artist is bound by the same directive as the collector: to retain only a single exhibition copy of the work.
+The artist is bound by the same directive as the collector: to retain a *single* exhibition copy of the work.
 The print may even be destroyed and re-created as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color print and digital file conserve its quality.